 iSupply energy is an independent provider that is based in Dorset.
 Their aims are to simplify the pricing system in the energy industry and increase the competitiveness of energy prices in the UK.
 They plan to achieve this through low overhead costs and cutting edge technology.

-Good energy is an independent energy company without strong environmental aims when it comes to renewable power sources.
+Good energy is an independent energy company with strong environmental aims when it comes to renewable power sources.
 They have invested heavily in wind farms and solar panels across the country.
 They have pledged to donate £40 to the National Trust for every new customer that changes to them.

 Spark energy is a gas and electricity company that focuses on providing energy to rented properties across the UK.
 They started in 2007 and now have over 300,000 customers across the UK.
 They give all of their customers smart meters so that they can be sure to receive accurate energy bills.